Beyond Topological Self-Explainable GNNs: A Formal Explainability Perspective: Introduction

-Our results show that TEs match PI explanations in the restricted but important family of \textbf{\textit{motif-based prediction tasks}}, where labels depend on the presence of topological motifs.
-Although in these tasks TEs inherit all benefits of PIs, in general they are neither faithful nor PIs.
+Our results show that MEs match PI explanations in the restricted but important family of \textbf{\textit{motif-based prediction tasks}}, where labels depend on the presence of topological motifs.
+Although in these tasks MEs inherit all benefits of PIs, in general they are neither faithful nor PIs.

-Motivated by this, we introduce \textit{\textbf{\GLSEGNNs}} (\GLSSEGNNs), a novel family of \SEGNNs that aim to extend the perks of motif-based tasks to more general settings. \GLSSEGNNs combine a \SEGNN and a non-relational white-box predictor, adaptively employing one or both depending on the task.
-Intuitively, the non-relational channel handles non-topological aspects of the input, leaving the \SEGNN free to focus on topological motifs with TEs.
-This setup encourages the corresponding TEs to be more compact, all while avoiding the (generally exponential \citep{marques2023logic}) computational cost of extracting PIs explicitly.
+These observations motivate augmenting \SEGNNs with alternative explanation modalities to address their limitations.
+To this end, we introduce \textit{\textbf{\GLSEGNNs}} (\GLSSEGNNs), a novel family of \SEGNNs that aim to extend the perks of motif-based tasks to more general settings. \GLSSEGNNs combine a \SEGNN and a non-relational white-box predictor, adaptively employing one or both depending on the task.
+Intuitively, the non-relational channel handles non-topological aspects of the input, leaving the \SEGNN free to focus on topological motifs with MEs.
+This setup encourages the corresponding MEs to be more compact, all while avoiding the (generally exponential \citep{marques2023logic}) computational cost of extracting PIs explicitly.
 Empirical results on three synthetic and five real-world graph classification datasets highlight that \GLSSEGNNs perform as well or better than \SEGNNs by adaptively employing one channel or both depending on the task.

 \textbf{Contributions}.
 Summarizing, we: \begin{itemize}[leftmargin=1.25em]